 What microchip database do petDetect use?

-petDetect microchips are registered onto the Petlog database, they are maintained in the UK by The Kennel Club and are by far the biggest.
+petDetect microchips sold for use within the UK are registered onto the Petlog database, they are maintained in the UK by The Kennel Club and are by far the biggest.
 Petlog operate 24/7, are based in Aylesbury and are Founding members of the of the European Pet Network, which means that if you lose your pet in Mainland Europe you still have a very good chance of being reunited with it.
 Petlog also run and promote National Microchipping Month every June.

 Over 7 million pet owners trust Petlog to help reunite them with their lost pets.
 If your pet ever goes missing, Petlog gives you the best chance of finding them.
 Petlog can provide extensive advice and support when pets are either lost or found.

-With the introduction of the compulsory microchipping legislation for dogs in England, all databases which hold pet and owner details for dogs must also now be DEFRA compliant.
-Petlog are a compliant database for this purpose and are also fully ISO 9001/2 compliant.
+With the introduction of the compulsory microchipping legislation for dogs across the UK and Ireland, all databases which hold pet and owner details for dogs must also now be Government compliant.
+Petlog are a compliant database for this purpose in England, Scotland, Wales and Northern Ireland and are also fully ISO 9001/2 and ISO 27001 compliant.

 So do petDetect store any owner or pet details at all?

 No, we at petDetect are a microchip supplier.
-We have records of which microchips have been allocated to a particular implanter, but all enquiries about pet and owner details, as well as requests to change these details should be made to Petlog directly.
+We have records of which microchips have been allocated to a particular implanter, but all enquiries about pet and owner details, as well as requests to change these details should be made to Petlog or the IKC directly.

 Are there databases other than Petlog?

-In the UK, as of January 2015 there are seven microchip databases.
-Petlog, Anibase, AVID petTRAC, Pet Protect, SmartTrac and Pet Identity UK.
+In the UK there are several microchip databases.
+Among them Petlog, Anibase, AVID petTRAC, Pet Protect, SmartTrac and Pet Identity UK.

-With the introduction of the compulsory microchipping for dogs in England, DEFRA have now requested that all databases operating within the UK must communicate with eachother to ensure pet and owner details can be traced.
+With the introduction of the compulsory microchipping for dogs in UK, all databases operating within the UK must communicate with eachother to ensure pet and owner details can be traced.
 This means that even if the microchip isn't stored with one particular database, a search can be performed using the microchip number and the database that does hold the pet and owner details can be located.

 Help!
-I am an implanter and I have forgotten my log-in details to register pets online.
+I am an implanter and I have forgotten my log-in details to register pets online with Petlog.

 We do not hold any implanter usernames and passwords for this service.
 You will need to contact Petlog directly for these details to be retrieved.
-Before they can assist you, they will ask for your 5-digit implanter PIN code for security purposes, this can be found on your training certificate, or if you are unsure what your code is you can contact us on 01962 813 554.
+Before they can assist you, they will ask for your 5-digit implanter PIN code for security purposes.
+This can be found with your training certificate and paperwork, or if you are unsure what your code is you can contact us on 01962 813 554.

 I am an implanter - how do I register pet and owner details online with Petlog?